Common Benefit Terms/Glossary

 Calculated as one times your annual wages, rounded up to the nearest $1,000.
-Drivers that are not paid an hourly rate will have an ABS of prior year's wages, rounded up to the nearest $1,000.
-Newly hired/re-hired drivers will have a beginning ABS of $42,000 for the reminder of the calendar year; the ABS will be adjusted their first January to reflect prior year's wages or $42,000, whichever is greater.
+Drivers will have an ABS of prior year's wages, rounded up to the nearest $1,000.
+Newly hired/re-hired drivers will have a beginning ABS of $52,000 for the reminder of the calendar year; the ABS will be adjusted their first January to reflect prior year's wages or $52,000, whichever is greater.

 Your share of the costs of a covered health care service, calculated as a percent (for example, 20 percent) of the allowed amount for the service.
 You pay co-insurance plus any deductibles you owe.
 For example, if the health insurance or plan's allowed amount for an office visit is $100 and you've met your deductible, your co-insurance payment of 20 percent would be $20.

 A fixed amount (for example, $15) you pay for a covered health care service, usually when you receive the service.
 The amount can vary by the type of covered service.

 The amount you owe for health care services your health insurance or plan covers before your health insurance or plan begins to pay.
 For example, if your deductible is $1,000, your plan won't pay anything until you've met your $1,000 deductible for covered health care services subject to the deductible.
 The deductible may not apply to all services.

 Money that a member contributes to a 401(k) plan through payroll deduction.

 Provided by the insurance company, this document details the way in which benefits were paid on a particular claim.

 If eligible under this federal law, a team member may receive up to 12 weeks of job protected leave.

 A reimbursement account to which employees contribute pre-tax dollars for payment of health and/or dependent care expenses.
 Employers may also choose to contribute to employees' health care FSA accounts.